SOFIAObservatory/Recipes/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Please describe your request in as little or as much detail as you would like.
+Examples of things to include are shown below.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]